 What Are Tags In WordPress?

-Although most people understand what a category is, and how to add categories in WordPress, they seem to get lost when it comes to tags and end up creating tags for almost every word they feel describes their post.
+Although most people understand what a category is, they seem to get lost when it comes to tags and end up creating tags for almost every word they feel describes their post.

 But, what are tags in WordPress?
 Tags work in exactly the same way as categories, in the fact that they should be structured and optimised correctly and act as an entry point to your posts.
 However, their aim is to help break down categories into smaller related subjects – think of them as categories of categories!